riot/riot.github.io/documentation.md

 ## Input Fields

 The input field values can be simply updated using the `value={newValue}` expression.
 Riot.js normalizes this behavior for input, select and textarea elements.
+User input also affects the value of the input field, but the input value is not synchronized unless `newValue` is updated; this behavior is unlike other UI libraries that prioritize implicitly synchronizing the expression with the input value while discarding user input.

 ### Note about Textarea tags and value